 Background

-I am the Chair of the RICS Building Conservation Steering Group.
+I was the Chair of the RICS Building Conservation Steering Group from 2017 – 2023.
 In 2017, I took the decision to try to find a way to finally deal with the unnecessary and inappropriate damage that has been caused to old, historic and Listed Buildings by remedial ‘damp-proofing’ and reports from mortgage valuers and residential surveyors that misdiagnosed apparent moisture ‘problems’ that need to be ‘fixed’.
 I’m not the first to try to do this but perhaps it was a case of ‘right place, right time’.

 Let me make one thing absolutely clear.
 Traditional buildings are not the same as modern buildings.
 They should not be expected to perform in the same way.
 An observation of moisture in a traditional building should not be immediately determined to be a ‘problem’ that requires fixing.